kxgolder/Shazamboni/README_HARDWARE.md

 ![520F4C57-234D-401E-BFED-4E0933E3EDFD](https://user-images.githubusercontent.com/82286857/163692915-57a69837-eae6-4843-b4f3-8f88acff9ed9.jpeg)

  *Figure 11.
-This is a picture of an example car battery charger suitable for the Shazamboni.*
+This is a picture of an example car battery charger suitable for the Shazamboni.
+We used the NOCO Genius 1 car charger for our testing purposes.*

 ### Motor Controls